swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 When Clang modules are supported, clients can import the module.
 Textual imports are also an option.

-**Note that the C/Objective-C/C++ compatible Swift API is only available via textually importing the generated Swift header.**

 For this example, consider `MixedPackage` being organized as such: